flyerhzm/switch_user/README.md

 Inspired from [hobo][0], switch_user provides a convenient way to switch current user that speeds up your development, you don't waste your time to logout, login and input login or passowrd any more.

-switch_user promises that it only be activated in the development environment.

-It supports only devise now, but it will support authlogic in the future.

 Example
 -------